Center for Student Success

 Tutoring is offered for a variety of subjects to all enrolled students.
 Depending on the course, we offer one-to-one and small group tutoring.

-PASS – Peer Assisted Study Groups
+STAR (Students Taking Academic Responsibility) – Peer Assisted Study Groups

 Reading & Writing Lab